AUSTRALIAN CITIZENSHIP BY NATURALISATION

 FREQUENTLY ASKED QUESTIONS

-It is also possible to become an Australian citizen by descent, which means the person was born outside Australia to a parent who was an Australian citizen at the time of the birth.
+It is possible to get Australian citizenship by conferral, as described on this page, or by descent, which means the person was born outside Australia to a parent who was an Australian citizen at the time of the birth.

 Australia does allow dual citizenship, so someone who becomes an Australian citizen can remain a citizen of another country.